dom3d/raylib-gamejam-dom-2024q4/README.md

 Please, considering the following usual gamejam restrictions:

- - Game must be made with raylib
+ - g_game must be made with raylib
- - Game must be compiled for web
+ - g_game must be compiled for web
  - _Specific gamejam restrictions if defined_

 NOTE: Several GitHub Actions workflows have been preconfigured to automatically build your game for Windows, Linux and WebAssembly on each commit.
 Those workflows automatically sync with latest version of raylib available to build.